astier/xfocusnotify/README.md

 ## Description

-[xfocusnotify](https://github.com/astier/xfocusnotify) is a X11-tool which exits
+[xfocusnotify](https://github.com/astier/xfocusnotify) is an X11-tool which exits
 when a window is focused and prints the respective window-id.
 It's meant for scripting where for some reason you need to know when a new window gets focused and you want to do something with it.
 It follows